Beginners Courses 2023

-The course start date has not yet been decided.
-The first evening will be a "dry night", during which you will meet the coaches, be able to ask questions about the paddling course and register and pay for the course.
+The induction evening will be a "dry night", during which you will meet the coaches and Instructors, be able to ask questions about the paddling course.
 Places are allocated first come, first serve.

-Where: The 33rd Sea Scout Scout HQ on Halton Road.
+Where: The 33rd Sea Scout Scout HQ on Halton Road, LA1 2EG

 How Much Does It Cost?